Coros Linx Smart Cycling Helmet

-The Coros Linx smart cycling helmet was a Kickstarter success story in 2016, amassing an impressive $320,000 – six times its $50,000 funding goal .
+The Coros Linx smart cycling helmet was a Kickstarter success story, amassing an impressive $320,000 – six times its $50,000 funding goal .
 This year at CES, the company is showing off the cyclist safety product, which is now shipping.

 Three main features

 As a quick refresher, the Linx features three main hardware features that set it far apart from the cycling helmet of yesteryear.
 First of all, there are stereo bone conduction speakers that transmit sound without obstructing the ear canals, and allow you to hear the sounds around you.
 In urban environments, being able to hear approaching cars is extremely vital.

 The speakers can transmit directions from your navigational software of choice so you can keep your eyes on the road rather than having to divert your eyes to check a screen.
 There’s also a handlebar-mounted remote with big buttons for volume control, music control, and taking calls.